Turkey holds first tender related to Istanbul canal project

 The project, which was effectively on hold after a currency crisis in 2018 drove the economy into recession, came back on the agenda in December, leading to heated exchanges between Erdogan and Istanbul mayor Ekrem Imamoglu, a member of the main opposition party.

-Imamoglu said spending resources on the canal while Turkey combats the coronavirus outbreak was “mind boggling”, adding that 50,000 families had applied to the Istanbul municipality for support due to the economic impact of pandemic.
+Imamoglu said spending resources on the canal while Turkey combats the coronavirus outbreak was “mind boggling”, adding that 50,000 families had applied to the Istanbul municipality for support due to the economic impact of the pandemic.

 “Why don’t we spend our resources for our people instead of spending our resources on Kanal Istanbul, which to us is a weird project?” he said.

+Responding to Imamoglu’s comments, the Transport Ministry said in a statement the tender was previously scheduled and did not hinder the government’s efforts to contain the outbreak.

+The ministry said Imamoglu’s “political opportunism” was more damaging to the battle against coronavirus, adding that calling for a halt in production and investments at such a time was wrong.

-Reporting by Ali Kucukgocmen; Editing by Dominic Evans
+Reporting by Ali Kucukgocmen; Editing by Dominic Evans and Mark Potter